Gutters 101: keep them clean to avoid disaster

 Why do I need clean gutters?

-A clean gutter functions properly by allowing water to flow from the roof, through downspouts, and away from the foundation of a home.
+According to a roofing contractor, a clean seamless aluminum gutter installation functions properly by allowing water to flow from the roof, through downspouts, and away from the foundation of a home.
 Over time, gutters collect debris.
-Thisdebris clogs both the gutters and their downspouts—the vertical channels at either end of the gutters that usher water down and out, away from the home.
+These debris clogs both the gutters and their downspouts—the vertical channels at either end of the gutters that usher water down and out, away from the home.

 than following the suggested path away from the house, it can overflow to various parts of the home’s foundation, causing wet crawl spaces or basements.
 Excess standing water can also disturb the fascia—the boards onto which the gutters are mounted—and can eventually cause them to rot.